The school has the following standard procedures for registration:

 - Early pick up of children is not authorised, unless for certain medical appointments.

 - Late pick up of children after school will be monitored and if necessary referred through safeguarding procedures.

-- Sickness absence should be reported to the school office absence line before 9.25am on the first day of absence and follow up calls made daily to keep the school informed if the absence is longer than one day.
+- Sickness absence should be emailed firstname.lastname@example.org or reported via the absence line to the school office before 9.25am on the first day of absence and follow up emails/calls made daily to keep the school informed if the absence is longer than one day.
 The absence line number is:

 01892 652 405, option 1